MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/clapperboard.md

 ---
-title: Clapperboard detection
-ms.service: azure-video-indexer
-ms.topic: include
-ms.date: 07/09/2024
+title: Clapper board detection ms.service: azure-video-indexer ms.topic: include ms.date: 07/09/2024
 ms.author: inhenkel
 ---

-## Post-production: clapperboard detection
+## Post-production: clapper board detection

-[Clapperboard](https://en.wikipedia.org/wiki/Clapperboard) detection detects clapperboards used during filming that also provides the information detected on the clapperboard as metadata, for example, *production*, *roll*, *scene*, *take*, etc.
+[Clapper board](https://en.wikipedia.org/wiki/Clapperboard) detection detects clapper boards used during filming that also provides the information detected on the clapper board as metadata, for example, *production*, *roll*, *scene*, *take*, etc.

-## Clapperboard use cases
+## Clapper board use cases

-Clapperboard detection is most commonly used for post-production editing of visual media.
+Clapper board detection is most commonly used for post-production editing of visual media.

 ### [Example responses](#tab/clapperboardresponse)

-This response shows all of the data that come from detecting clapperboards.
-If you would like to learn more about how clapperboards are used in media production, check out the [video from Studio Binder](https://www.youtube.com/watch?v=Heg6kDxXZ8k) that was indexed for this example.
+This response shows all of the data that come from detecting clapper boards.
+If you would like to learn more about how clapper boards are used in media production, check out the [video from Studio Binder](https://www.youtube.com/watch?v=Heg6kDxXZ8k) that was indexed for this example.

-#### Clapperboard detection
+#### Clapper board detection

 ```json
 "clapperboards": [